owlbarn/tutorial/book/optimisation/README.md

 # Optimisation

 Optimisation is one of the fundamental functionality in numerical computation.
-In this chapter, we will briefly introduce the optimisation methods.
-We will use Owl to implement some of these methods.
+In this chapter, we will briefly introduce the optimisation methods, and how Owl can be used to supports some of them.

 ## Introduction